-- 1 Tablespoon Martinez salsa
+- 1 Tablespoon salsa or taco sauce

-Brown ground beef with onion, prepare according to taco seasoning packet instructions.
+- Brown ground beef with onion, prepare according to taco seasoning packet instructions.

-In a small bowl combine refried beans with milk and salsa, stir until smooth, fold in 1/3 cup cheese.
+- In a small bowl combine refried beans with milk and salsa, stir until smooth, fold in 1/3 cup cheese.

-Spread a heaping Tablespoon of bean mixture over a flour tortilla.
+- Spread a heaping Tablespoon of bean mixture over a flour tortilla.
 Wrap it around the corn tortilla and place bottom side down in a baking dish.
 Continue with all of the shells.
 Use a baking dish that the tacos are able to stand up side by side, but not too crowded they can't be stuffed.

-Fill each shell about approximately 3 tablespoons of meat, top each with a big pinch of cheese.
+- Fill each shell about approximately 3 tablespoons of meat, top each with a big pinch of cheese.

-Bake for 10 minutes, or until cheese is melted and tacos are hot.
+- Bake for 10 minutes, or until cheese is melted and tacos are hot.

-Remove from oven, top with shredded lettuce and tomatoes, serve right from the dish.
+- Remove from oven, top with shredded lettuce and tomatoes, serve right from the dish.

-Top with your desired toppings.
+- Top with your desired toppings.